What is your competitive edge over other mutual fund portfolio managers?

 How much do the managers have invested in the funds?

-The firm’s Code of Ethics requires that all principals and portfolio managers have at least fifty percent of their liquid net worth invested in the funds managed by TFS.
+Each portfolio manager has a meaningful allocation to all of our TFS products.
 For the specific dollar ranges invested in the mutual funds by the managers and trustees, please refer to the Statement of Additional Information located in the Literature section of our site.

 What are the weaknesses of your investment style?